- General Tips and Tricks for Photography Lovers in Iceland

 During these tours, your accommodation will also be planned in advance, taking the stress off planning a holiday.

-Other than the mesmerisingly beautiful ice caves, which draw thousands of guests every year due to how rare and unique they are, you will get to photograph a range of sites along the South Coast.
-These include the haunting black-sand-beach of Reynisfjara, renowned for its powerful waves and dramatic geology; the stunning waterfalls of Seljalandsfoss and Skógafoss; the incredible rock-arch of Dyrhólaey; and ‘the crown jewel of Iceland’s nature’, the Jökulsárlón glacier lagoon.
+Other than the mesmerizingly beautiful ice caves, which draw thousands of guests every year due to how rare and unique they are, you will get to photograph a range of sites along the South Coast.
+These include the haunting black sand beach of Reynisfjara, renowned for its powerful waves and dramatic geology; the stunning waterfalls of Seljalandsfoss and Skógafoss; the incredible rock arch of Dyrhólaey; and ‘the crown jewel of Iceland’s nature’, the Jökulsárlón glacier lagoon.